bspies/ainur/README.md

-# ainur
+# Ainur
-Ainur is a project builder for front end JavaScript projects.
+Ainur is a project management tool for front-end JavaScript projects.

+## Ainur Build

+## Ainur Project